yousefvand/shellman-ebook/manuscript/basics.md

 echo "$output" # print output value (ls result)
 ```

-There is a more advance technique for using a command output as another command input, namely **piping (|)**, which is beyond the scope of this book.
+There is a more advance technique for using a command output as another command input, namely **piping (|)**, which is beyond the scope of this book (if you have `functional programming` background you are already familiar with the idea).

 ### Command success/failure check